Unclaimed Senior Benefits: $30 Billion Left on the Table

 While some applications have been simplified (Michigan’s SNAP application now takes under 20 minutes), many seniors still face documentation requirements, income verification, and recertification processes that can be overwhelming.

 During the 2023-2024 Medicaid unwinding, over 25 million people lost coverage, with 69% terminated for procedural reasons—returned mail, missed deadlines, incomplete paperwork—rather than actual ineligibility.
+Local benefits counselors can sit with you to complete forms, gather proofs, and track decisions.

 Source: KFF Medicaid Unwinding Analysis